Police: 1 man dead, 1 wounded during shooting at park concert in southwestern Michigan

 KALAMAZOO, Mich.
 (AP) — A 35-year-old man has been killed and a 32-year-old man wounded during a shooting at a weekend concert that forced people to flee from a park in southwestern Michigan.

-The shooting occurred Saturday night as the concert in Kalamazoo's Spring Valley Park was ending, police said.
+The shooting occurred Saturday night as the concert in Kalamazoo’s Spring Valley Park was ending, according to the Kalamazoo Department of Public Safety.

-Marcus Tillman of Kalamazoo later was pronounced dead.
+Marcus Tillman of Kalamazoo later was pronounced dead, police said in a statement.
 The other victim’s wounds were not considered life-threatening.

 More than 20 shell casings were found at the scene.
 No arrests have been reported.